dimaklkn/marsinvaiders/README.md

 # marsinvaiders
-This game is made by my son Ernest.
+This game was made by my 11y.o. son Ernest.
 Control mars rover and kill all the UFOs